evizitei/sudoku-solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: In cases where two boxes within a unit share the same set of 2 possible values, it is impossible for one box to take on one of the values without the other box taking on the other value.
+Therefore, we can eliminate both values as possibilities from any other box in the same unit by iterating through the boxes in that unit which are not part of the twins and clearing out any value shared by the twins.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: In this case we're just applying another constraint.
+We already had a big array of units (rows, columns, boxes), and the system knew how to respect any units within the group.
+By adding 2 new units to the list (and therefore propagating elimination/only choice/naked-twins constraints along the new directions), the existing algorithm incorporates the new requirement without additional logic.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame